KirklandLab/CutandTag_Alignment_QC/README.md

 ## 11) Authorship & Contributions

-**Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm-managed HPC environment, modularized the pipeline structure, implemented all processing steps, integrated spike-in normalization support, designed quality control plots, and created the documentation.
+**Kevin A. Boyd** – Designed and implemented the Snakemake workflow for a Slurm-managed HPC environment, modularized the pipeline structure, implemented all processing steps, integrated all normalization support, designed quality control plots, and created the documentation.

 **Jacob Kirkland** – Principal Investigator; provided project direction, conceptual guidance, and experimental data for pipeline development.